denisecase/datafun-01-getting-started/README.md

 ## Skills Checklist

-This file is written in [Markdown](https://denisecase.github.io/datafun-central/languages/markdown/index.html) - a super simple markup langage, widely used in Python notebooks.
+This README.md file is written in [Markdown](https://denisecase.github.io/datafun-central/languages/markdown/index.html) - a super simple markup langage, widely used in Python notebooks.

+Every repo has a README.md.
+Modify this file as you like.
+Delete parts you don't need anymore.
+Add your own notes in the README.md file.
+Markdown skills are valuable.

-If you like, see if you can change the open boxes [ ] to checked boxes [x] below as you demonstrate your new skills.
+If you like, change the open boxes [ ] below to checked boxes [x] as you gain new skills.

 - [ ] Sign up for GitHub
 - [ ] Fork a repo into your GitHub
-- [ ] Install (and configure) Git
+- [ ] Install Git
+- [ ] Configure Git
 - [ ] Install Python 3
-- [ ] Install VS Code and extensions
+- [ ] Install VS Code
-- [ ] Clone your new GitHub repo down to your machine
+- [ ] Clone your new GitHub repository/repo down to your machine
-- [ ] Explore your repo in VS Code
+- [ ] Explore your local repo in VS Code
 - [ ] Execute Python scripts
 - [ ] Edit Python scripts
 - [ ] Commit changes (with a message!) and push/sync back up to GitHub for sharing

+Each time you make changes on your machine, commit and push back up to GitHub.
+When starting it's best to make small changes locally and commit and push often.

 ## Helpful Resources

 Whether working on a home or a project, powerful tools are worth learning.
-Learning the basics of VS Code can provide many happy returns.
+Mastering VS Code can provide many happy returns.

 1. Scan the article [Programming Languages in VS Code](https://code.visualstudio.com/docs/languages/overview)
 1. Scan the article [Python in VS Code](https://code.visualstudio.com/docs/python/python-tutorial)